 What is more command in Linux

 Linux more command is used to display text files from the command line.
 This command is mostly used to display large files.
 More command helps to view files one screen at a time.
+It does not support backward scrolling (except for going back one page).

 Basic Syntax of more command: